aredmondd/aredmondd/README.md

 I'm a student-athlete at [Florida Southern College](https://www.flsouthern.edu/) pursuing a B.S. in Computer Science & a minor in Graphic Design.

-- 👨🏽‍💻 I'm currently working on [perfect-kana](https://www.perfect-kana.com), where you can practice kana!
+- 👨🏽‍💻 I'm currently working on [perfect-kana](https://www.perfect-kana.com), where you can learn & practice kana!
 - 🧠 I'm currently learning [React](https://www.react.dev/), [Japanese](https://www.duolingo.com/profile/aidenredmond), and [Obsidian](https://obsidian.md/).
 - 💬 Ask me about Laravel, Figma, or indie video games.
 - ☎️ How to reach me: aidenredmondd@gmail.com.